jdelia/jdd-svg-support/README.md

 # [JDD SVG Support Plugin](https://jackiedelia.com/)

-[JDD SVG Support Plugin](https://github.com/jdelia/jdd-svg-support) is a simple plugin that embeds SVG code into your WordPress content via a shortcode.
+[JDD SVG Support Plugin](https://github.com/jdelia/jdd-svg-support) is a simple plugin that embeds SVG code into your WordPress content via a shortcode so that you can style and/or animate with CSS.

 ##BETA VERSION